Saying 'No'.

 (That's a thought experiment probably outside the scope of this post.)

-But what I eventually started doing instead, is familiar territory to most of us today.
+But what I eventually started doing instead, is common.

 Switching between them.